au-research/your-first-step-to-fair-archived/REUSE.md

 ## Examples of reuse

-Have you adapted FAIR Data 101 for your institution?
+Have you adapted Your first step to FAIR for your institution?
 [Let us know](mailto:contact@ardc.org.au) so we can feature your program here.